AlexaH88/pianotes/README.md

   - In order to make navigation easier for the user, the navigation bar is in a fixed position, meaning that it remains at the top of the page as the user scrolls down.

-  - The navigation bar follows the same style as the footer, and appears in the same format on all four pages - this allows for consistency throughout the site.
+  - The navigation bar follows the same style as the footer, and appears in the same format on all three pages - this allows for consistency throughout the site.

   - A hover effect of the text turning purple is included, allowing the user to understand that the link is clickable.
 Once the link has been clicked, the text remains pruple to indicate to the user which page they find themselves on.